 What is eco-friendly about glass?
 Most prominently that it can be infinitely recycled.
 Glass is made from sand.
 Manufacturing new glass requires a lot of heat and some chemicals, so it’s not an obviously eco-friendly choice, but it can be, under the right circumstances.

 Durability and recyclability are the two areas where glass really shines.
 A glass container will last practically forever if you don’t break it and it can be washed and reused as many times as you like.

 Compared to plastic and many other materials glass is very eco-friendly, if you just reuse it.

 Nylon is a synthetic polyamide, replacing natural fibres, such as wool and silk.
 Nylon is made from petrochemicals and the production releases a lot of greenhouse gases in the form of nitrous oxide.

 Nylon is not biodegradable and is a big contributor to microplastics pollution.
 What is eco-friendly about nylon?
 Almost nothing, however, it can be an eco-friendly alternative.
-High-quality nylon is very durable and will outlast many other materials and it can be recycled, although this rarely happens.
-It is also products using recycled nylon.
+High-quality nylon is very durable, will outlast many other materials and it can be recycled, although this rarely happens.

 Is rubber eco friendly?